 It’s not news that container technologies have completely transformed cloud infrastructure for enterprise.
 In fact, we published an entire Whitepaper about some of our favorite aspects of containers on AWS.
 Containers are highly agile, scalable tool, but if not properly architected they can quickly turn burdensome.

 We are no strangers to the great debate between AWS Elastic Container Service (ECS) and AWS Elastic Kubernetes Service (EKS).
 Container orchestration platforms have pros and cons that have to be evaluated against your company’s needs in order to be beneficial.
 With so much conflicting advice out there, we want to emphasize that both have their unique qualities and both could be beneficial depending on your workload, goals, budget and compatibility.
 The key is choosing the right management tool for you and we are here to help break it down.

-Price: You just pay for your EC2 resources used.
-This direct, out-of-the-box integration with AWS services is a premium feature that is free in and of itself.
+Price: Amazon allows you to pay only for the EC2 resources that you use, so ECS is a premium feature, and direct, out-of-the-box integration with AWS services that is free in and of itself.

 Kubernetes is an independent cloud for orchestrating business logic, which also happens to be an excellent container orchestrator.
 EKS allows you to run and scale Kubernetes applications in the AWS cloud dashboard with some integration with other AWS compute options.
 Running Kubernetes through EKS means you have total flexibility to manage your Kubernetes clusters across hybrid environments or on-premises with optimal scalability for large workloads and all the security that AWS has to offer.
 Because of this, a migration to EKS is quite simple if you already have existing Kubernetes applications.
 You also reap the benefits of built-in security since Kubernetes creates its own private network.
 EKS enables greater flexibility with networking configuration (i.e. service mesh) which then offers a much richer traffic control capability.